wp-plugins/autoptimize/readme.txt

 * optionally plugins used (if you suspect one or more plugins are raising havoc)

 == Changelog ==

+= 1.6.4 =
+* fix for PHP notice about mfunc_functions
+* fix for strpos warnings due to empty values from the "Exclude scripts from autoptimize" configuration as [reported by CandleFOREX](http://wordpress.org/support/topic/empty-needle-warning)
+* fix for broken feeds as [reported by Dinata and talgalili](http://wordpress.org/support/topic/feed-issue-5)

 = 1.6.3 =
 * fix for IE-hacks with javascript inside, causing javascript breakage (as seen in Sampression theme) as reported by [Takahiro of hiskip.com](http://www.hiskip.com/wp/)